MitulMistry/sketchbook/NOTES.md

 -image validations in sketch model
 -fix CSRF protection
--don't show tags in sketches screen if tag has no sketches
+-don't show tags in sketches screen if tag has no sketches -profile route in app.js
+-add angular route authorization for editArtist and editSketch

 Future:
 -write back end and front end tests